Last updated: 7 January 2020

 The UK is currently negotiating exit from the European Union - but that doesn't mean a trip to Scotland should be off the plans for EU visitors.
 Scotland is very much open to you, and a holiday here will be just as magical as ever.

-Scotland has breath-taking landscapes, unique experiences and charming destinations, and our people are as friendly as always, ready to welcome you and show you around our small, but fascinating, country.
+Scotland has breath-taking landscapes, unique experiences and charming destinations, and our people are as friendly as always, ready to welcome you and show you around our fascinating country.